LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 > [!NOTE]
 > Notice how we use `Anchor` to position the buttons relative to the panel's edges, with the "Start" button anchored at the bottom left and the "Options" button anchored at the bottom right.
 Then the positioning of the elements is adjusted relative to its anchor point.

 Each button registers a `Click` event handler to respond when the players selects it.
-Let's implement the vent handler method for these buttons next.
+Let's implement the event handler method for these buttons next.
 Add the following methods to the `TitleScene` class:

 [!code-csharp[](./snippets/titlescene/handlestartclicked.cs)]

 [!code-csharp[](./snippets/titlescene/handleoptionsclicked.cs)]

-These handlers are called when the `Click` event is triggered for each button.
+These handlers are called when the `Click` event is raised for each button.
 The handler for the "Start" button changes to the game scene, while the handler for the options button toggles the visibility between the main menu and the options panel.

 #### Creating the Options Panel